cloudwan/gohan/docs/policy.md

   Can be `*`, then it applies to all properties of the source resource.
   Note that nested relations are also supported - for the syntax, see examples.
 - target_condition: Condition for the target resource (for syntax, see the 'Condition' section)

+Optional flags:
+- `skip_tenant_domain_check` - Gohan by default validates that related resource belongs to the same tenant and domain as created resource (if applicable).
+This flag allows to skip such validation for particular property, which might be useful for i.e. public resources.
+This, however, does not turn off tenant isolation: one still would not be able to use resource for which he has no access.

 Attach policies are checked during creation/update of the _source_ resource.
 An attach policy is applied only if relation field is non-nil.